Pfizer agrees to let other companies make its COVID-19 pill - NewsBreak

 Earlier this month, Pfizer said its pill cut the risk of hospitalization and death by nearly 90% in people with mild to moderate coronavirus infections.
 Independent experts recommended halting the company’s study based on its promising results.

-Pfizer said it would ask the U.S. Food and Drug Administration and other regulators to authorize the pill as soon as possible.
+Pfizer said it would ask the U.S. Food and Drug Administration and other regulators to authorize the pill as soon as possible,Pa.
+Physician General and pediatric professionals discuss COVID-19 vaccines for 5-11 year olds

 Since the pandemic erupted last year, researchers worldwide have raced to develop a pill to treat COVID-19 that can be taken at home easily to ease symptoms, speed recovery and keep people out of the hospital.
 At the moment, most COVID-19 treatments must be delivered intravenously or by injection.

-“The world knows by now that access to COVID-19 medical tools needs to be guaranteed for everyone, everywhere, if we really want to control this pandemic,” said Yuanqiong Hu, a senior legal policy adviser at Doctors Without Borders.
+“The world knows by now that access to COVID-19 medical tools needs to be guaranteed for everyone, everywhere, if we really want to control this pandemic,” Yuanqiong Hu, a senior legal policy adviser at Doctors Without Borders said.COVID hot spots show what could be ahead for the rest of the country this winter

 The decisions by Pfizer and Merck to share their COVID-19 drug patents stands in stark contrast to the refusal of Pfizer and other vaccine-makers to release their vaccine recipes for wider production.
 A hub set up by the World Health Organization in South Africa intended to share messenger RNA vaccine recipes and technologies has not enticed a single pharmaceutical to join.